StefanPuia/WS-Planner/README.md

 Font icons

 I ended up using google's material icons because they are lightweight, they match the user interface, and they are built with accessiblity in mind (if the icon doesn't load, the text will be displayed).

+I received negative feedback on some of the features (the print feature for example) which I think it is fair from a technology unit/course point of view, but I have friends on non-computing courses who still have printed handouts.
+Since I am trying to create a universal planning application, I thought that any features that do not overcrowd the interface can still be useful.